affinitydb/doc/pathSQL reference [definition].md

   - srv:RDF
   - etc.

-Note that several services are incomplete in the alpha release.
+Note that several services are incomplete in the alpha2 release.
 Also, service-specific configuration is often incomplete (see below).
 To properly assess the state and functionality of each service, we advise that you review the corresponding source code (and comments) at this stage, until more explicit documentation is provided in a next update.